Frequently Asked Questions

 Take a look at the most frequently asked questions about Mega Sena below.
 You’ll find out about various aspects of the game, from purchasing bets to claiming prizes.

 When do draws take place?

-Mega Sena draws usually take place on Wednesdays and Saturdays at 8pm.
-However, there are also some Mega Weeks during the year when the schedule might be different.
+Mega Sena draws usually take place on Tuesday, Thursday and Saturday at 8pm.
+However, there are some weeks during the year when the schedule might be different.

 How do I play Mega Sena?